-The more you use business dashboards, the more benefits you’ll come to realize.
+The more you use business dashboards, the more benefits you'll come to realise.
 Here are five of the top reasons to use dashboards:

 Without a business dashboard, you (and others on your team) will spend countless hours manually chasing data and running individual reports.
 Not to mention the fact that you'll have to wait on co-workers to provide you with some of the information you're seeking.

 The more time you spend on these tasks, the less time you spend on your core job responsibilities.
 And that will quickly take a toll on your performance.